fsprojects/Paket/docs/content/paket-and-dotnet-cli.md

 In traditional .NET projects you were used to call the [paket restore](paket-restore.html) command from the root of your solution.

-- With dotnet cli instead you now call:
+- With dotnet cli you can now call:

     ```sh
     dotnet restore
     ```

-- With MSBuild 15 (Developer Command Prompt for VS2017 or mono 5), now you call
+- With MSBuild 15 (Developer Command Prompt for VS2017 or mono 5) you can now call:

     ```sh
     msbuild /t:Restore